 Creating a procedure to ensure that photos are ready is imperative.

 No matter what day, time, or month it is, commit now to include taking photographs as part of your operation.
 Start by identifying if you postpone or outright forget.
-Then, follow the steps below.
+Then, follow these steps.

 There is no reason to hesitate, especially when you own up to the real problem.

 Are your designs not up to standards?
 Is your camera equipment too dated?
 These are easy fixes, and the same is true about any other reason for postponement.
-Deal with the problem, fix it, and start snapping.
+Get clear on the problem, fix it, and start snapping.

 Like a hotel staffer who cleans rooms daily, you must create a checklist of steps that are completed throughout the order process.